A. B. Freeman School of Business

 - Course Corequisites – A corequisite is a course that is required to be taken simultaneously with another course.
 Students have the responsibility to be aware of course corequisites because the registration system does not always prevent a student’s registration if the student lacks the corequisites.
 At any time during the semester, the Office of Undergraduate Education, at the Associate Dean’s discretion, may drop students who have enrolled in courses for which they do not have the corequisites.
 Students should be mindful of this when dropping a course mid-semester.

 - Departmental Approval – Some courses are open only to students who have declared a particular major, minor or certificate.
-This restriction may be permanent or temporary, allowing the Office of Undergraduate Education to make available courses to students who need them to complete their major/minor/certificate.
+This restriction may be permanent or temporary, allowing the Office of Undergraduate Education to make courses available to students who need them to complete their major/minor/certificate.

 Residency Requirement